Legally Blonde (novel)

 Legally Blonde is a 2001 comic novel by American author Amanda Brown, with a copyright credit also going to Brigid (Bridget) Kerrigan.

-The novel was the basis of the 2001 film Legally Blonde which starred Reese Witherspoon and its 2003 sequel Legally Blonde 2: Red, White & Blonde, as well as the 2007 musical Legally Blonde and the 2009 direct-to-video film Legally Blondes.
+The novel was the basis of the 2001 film of the same name which starred Reese Witherspoon and its 2003 sequel Legally Blonde 2: Red, White & Blonde, and spawned an eponymous franchise, including the 2007 musical Legally Blonde, the 2009 direct-to-video film Legally Blondes, and a prequel TV series Elle.

 The novel was based on Brown's experiences while enrolled in Stanford Law School.